Loneliest Road in America

 - Earn road tripper cred, stamp-by-stamp, with your Highway 50 Survival Guide

 - Toast your travels in real-deal roadhouses and storied Sagebrush Saloons

 - Encounter the oldest trees under the darkest skies at Great Basin National Park

 Chasing Horizons on a Route 50 Road Trip

 Anything But Lonesome on the Loneliest Road

 American Indians.
 The Pony Express.
 Gold miners.
 And now…you.
 Come chase some history while making plenty of your own.
-If it’s outdoor action you’re after, get ready for hiking, biking, camping, stargazing, hot springing, off-roading, wildlife watching, Sagebrush Saloon-hopping, and even sandboarding.
+If it’s outdoor action you’re after, get ready for hiking, biking, camping, stargazing, hot springing, off-roading, wildlife watching, and Sagebrush Saloon-hopping.
 You’ll also encounter a few welcoming, far-flung (but just-close-enough) small towns, from farm-fresh Fallon to western history-packed Austin, Eureka, and Ely along the way.
 Cap it all off at Great Basin National Park, where sky-scraping peaks and 5,000-year-old trees beckon visitors who prefer their national parks served without a side of elbows at their vista points.